- Making a Right to Information request

-If your request is complex or is for a large amount of information, we may ask you to grant us more time, or discuss options such as splitting the request and/or releasing information in stages.
+If your request is complex or is for a large amount of information, we have ten working days to negotiate with you.
+We may ask you to give us more time to complete the request.
+Other options may include splitting the request or releasing information in stages.

 What if I am unhappy with the information received?

-You may request an internal review.
-Please contact firstname.lastname@example.org to request a review or for more information on your options.
+You may request an internal review within 20 working days.
+Please contact email@example.com to request a review or for more information on your options.

 The RTI Act provides for internal review rights following decisions, and external review rights to Ombudsman Tasmania.